patricklsamson/batch8-activities/README.md

 This [page](https://patricklsamson.github.io/batch8-activities/) is intended for presenting to you all the activities I completed throughout the duration of the Web Development Bootcamp with Avion School.

-Note: I own this [account](https://github.com/slncdworks).
-Due to difficulties, it owns the contributions in this repository from Mar 25 - Apr 24 2021.
+Note: Contributions in this repository from Mar 25 - Apr 24 2021 were made by my [secondary account](https://github.com/slncdworks).

 ---